Skip to main content

 • Discussions about college and career preparation:

-• College selection process, SAT/ACT and essay tips, science major information
+• College selection process, SAT/ACT and essay tips, science major information, etc.

 Attendance is important.
-In order to get the most from this program, students selected for PULSE will be expected to attend and participate in all weekly sessions.
+In order to get the most from this program, students selected for the College of Medicine’s PULSE program will be expected to attend and participate in all weekly sessions.
 There will be no exceptions allowed for late arrivals or early dismissals for any reason other than illness or emergency.

 • Consideration for excused absences will be given in cases of illness, emergency, and other unique circumstances.